One for the ages: Storm gets crown jewel in classic WNBA semifinals victory over Phoenix

 “Seattle is going to be rowdy,” Taurasi said.
 “If they make a shot, they’re going to blow the roof off this place.”

-But it didn’t seem to rattle the Mercury, which would push its lead back up to six.
+But it didn’t seem to rattle the Mercury, which would push its lead back to six.
 Then the Storm would score nine straight to take the lead, only to watch Phoenix snatch it back.

 Then Sue Bird, who has played more games than anyone in WNBA history, had perhaps the best five-minute stretch of her life.